OpenAudioMc/documentation/content/java_api.md

 ```

 OpenAudioMc has a few events build in, these are;
- - `ClientConnectEvent`: Fires when a clients opens the web client, this is supported on all platforms.
+ - `ClientConnectEvent`: Fires when a client opens the web client, this is supported on all platforms.
- - `ClientDisconnectEvent`: Fires when a clients closes the web client, this is supported on all platforms.
+ - `ClientDisconnectEvent`: Fires when a client closes the web client, this is supported on all platforms.
- - `ClientRequestVoiceEvent`: A cancellable event that gets fired when a voicechat session is initializing.
+ - `ClientRequestVoiceEvent`: A cancellable event that gets fired when a voice chat session is initializing.
 This only fires on the top-level server.
- - `ClientErrorEvent`: Event that fires when the client encouters a media error (http failure when trying to load a media sound).
+ - `ClientErrorEvent`: Event that fires when the client encounters a media error (http failure when trying to load a media sound).
 This only fires on the top-level server.
  - `StateChangeEvent`: Fires whenever the plugin changes state (idle, online, fatal error, etc).
 This only fires on the top-level server.
- - `AccountAddTagEvent`: Fires whenever the server receives a new module/addon or update from the owning [Craftmend Account](account.md) (example, VOICE_CHAT)
+ - `AccountAddTagEvent`: Fires whenever the server receives a new module/add-on or update from the owning [Craftmend Account](account.md) (example, VOICE_CHAT)
  - `AccountRemoveTagEvent`: Mirror opposite of the `AccountAddTagEvent`
  - `MicrophoneMuteEvent`: Fires when a player mutes their microphone
  - `MicrophoneUnmuteEvent`: Fires when a player unmute their microphone (and when it activates for the first time)
  - `PlayerEnterVoiceProximityEvent`: Fires when player A joins the voice range of player B
  - `PlayerLeaveVoiceProximityEvent`: Fires when player A leaves the voice range of player B
- - `PlayerLoudnessEvent`: Fires when a the speaking loudness of a player changes (between normal, whispering and shouting)
+ - `PlayerLoudnessEvent`: Fires when the speaking loudness of a player changes (between normal, whispering and shouting)
  - `ClientPreAuthEvent`: A cancellable event that fires whenever a web client attempts to login.
 Canceling the event will block the login.
- - `VoiceChatPeerTickEvent`: This event fires before **AND** after voicechat peer updates (it has a variable letting you know if it was pre-or post)
+ - `VoiceChatPeerTickEvent`: This event fires before **AND** after voice chat peer updates (it has a variable letting you know if it was pre-or post)
  - `SystemReloadEvent`: Called whenever the plugin reloads completely or updates state
  - `ConfigurationPushEvent`: Fires whenever a new version of the config.yml is loaded through networking, migrations or perhaps redis.
 It contains the (supposedly) yaml file content as a string.